China's Geography : its Mountains, Basins, Rivers and Plains

 chíSmall lake, pond or pool

-chì lǔ斥卤Saline marsh; salt marsh
+chì lǔ斥卤Saline marsh or salt marsh

 cūn ziVillage